-The ADMC200 contains an 11-bit resolution, successive approximation analog-to-digital (A/D) converter with twos complement output data format.
-The analog input range is $\pm 2.5~V~(0~V-5~V)$ with a 2.5 V offset as defined by REFIN.
-The on-chip 2.5 V $\pm$ 5% reference is utilized by connecting the REFOUT pin to the REFIN pin.
+The ADMC201 contains an 11-bit resolution, successive approximation analog-to-digital (A/D) converter with twos complement output data format.
+The analog input range is ± 2.5 V (0 V-5 V) with a 2.5 V offset as defined by REFIN.
+The on-chip 2.5 V \pm 5% reference is utilized by connecting the REFOUT pin to the REFIN pin.

+The input stage to the A/D converter is a four channel SHA which allows the four channels (U, V, W and AUX) to be held simultaneously and then sequentially digitized.
+The auxiliary input (AUX) is fed by a four channel multiplexer that allows the channels AUX0, AUX1, AUX2 and AUX3 to be individually converted along with the primary channels U, V and W. The auxiliary inputs are ideal for reading slower changing variables such as bus voltage and temperature.
 The A/D conversion time is determined by the system clock frequency, which can range from 6.25 MHz to 12.5 MHz.
 The Sample and Hold (SHA) acquisition time is 20 system clock cycles and is independent of the number of channels sampled and/or digitized.
-The input stage to the A/D converter is a four channel SHA which allows the four channels to be held simultaneously and then sequentially digitized.
 Forty system clock cycles are required to complete each A/D conversion.
 The analog channel sampling is flexible and is programmable through the SYSCTRL register.
 The minimum number of channels per conversion is two.
 The throughput time of the analog acquisition block can be calculated as follows: